 The most distinct aspect of RoboForex is the maximum leverage, which goes up to 1:2000.
 This perfectly suits high-risk traders with smaller capital.
 While riskier, RoboForex’s demo account is a safe avenue for these individuals to test their ideas and strategies.

-Other perks of RoboForex include the ability to open a large number of demo accounts and no maximum account balance.
-Lastly, traders should also consider the broker’s $30 welcome bonus once they wish to transition from the CFD demo account.
+Other perks of RoboForex include the ability to open multiple demo accounts and no maximum account balance.
+Lastly, traders should consider the broker’s $30 welcome bonus when transitioning from the CFD demo account.

 All in all, while RoboForex is stripped-down in demo features, it stands out for high leverage.